The best magnification for a makeup mirror is going to depend on what you’re using it for and what your vision is like, plus a few other factors.

 Where Will the Mirror Be Used?

 Are you going to hang the mirror on a wall or place it on your tabletop?
 This will change what magnification you need because it affects how close to the mirror you can be.

 Consider Your Lighting

-If you are purchasing a mounted or table top mirror, consider the lighting in the room.
+If you are purchasing a mounted or tabletop mirror without built-in lighting, consider the lighting in the room.
 How dark is it on the most overcast days?
 Ideally, it’s better to get a mirror that has built-in LED lights.

 If you have a handheld mirror, you can simply move to where there is natural light.

 Select the Type of Mirror that Suits Your Needs